Hawkesbury River Cruise on The Riverboat Postman with Hawkesbury Cruises

 The Riverboat Postman departs every weekday (except public holidays) at 10am sharp.
 If driving, allow plenty of time as finding parking at Brooklyn Wharf can be tricky.
-The train from Central to the Hawkesbury River Station at Brooklyn takes about an hour.
+The train from Central railway station to the Hawkesbury River station at Brooklyn takes about an hour.
 There is no lift at the station.

 Additional images: Bigstock

 Joanne Karcz is a Sydney-based writer and blogger.
 She published a blog when she walked the Camino de Santiago some years ago and has been writing about her travels ever since.
 She is also an aspiring travel photographer and takes her camera wherever she goes.
 Joanne has travelled through Europe, South America and Southern Africa.
 She loves discovering new things to see and do in her own Sydney backyard, and blogs regularly about the city’s suburbs.